-As a member of the Academy at the Lakes community, I pledge that I will uphold the highest values of academic and personal honesty and integrity.
-On my honor, I pledge that the work I submit is my own and that I have neither given nor received unauthorized help on my assignments.
+On my honor, I pledge that the work I submit is my own and that I have neither given nor received unauthorized help on this assignment.
 I will show respect and kindness to my classmates, teachers, colleagues, and administration at all times.